Redvanisation/Smashing-Magazine-Clone/README.md

 # Smashing-Magazine-Clone

-The Smashing-Magazine-clone project is aimed at applying the knowledge of positioning and floating elements using CSS to build an exact copy of the New York Times page.
+The Smashing-Magazine-clone project is aimed at training students to think in terms of visual hierarchy, typography and design principles.

 ## Authors
 This projects was executed by the duo of **Radouane** & **Tunde**.